fadeoutsoftware/WASDI/docs/GettingStarted/LibsConcepts.rst

 * Send log directly to the web user interface
 * Update the progress of the processing
 * Save a payload associated to each run of the app
-* Search and retrive the execution of other processors and the relative payloads
+* Search and retrieve the execution of other processors and the relative payloads